 What to know about the debut of Trump's $399 golden, high-top sneakers

-The businessman-turned-politician debuted a new line of gleaming, golden sneakers called Never Surrender High-Tops, which sell online for $399 a pair.
+The businessman-turned-politician debuted a line of gleaming, golden sneakers called the Never Surrender High-Top Sneaker, which sell online for $399 a pair.

 "This is something I've been talking about for 12 years, 13 years, and I think it's going to be a big success," Trump said to the crowd at Sneaker Con Philadelphia.

-"That's the real deal," he added, holding up the flaxen footwear, which feature an American flag on the back and a capital T on the side.
+"That's the real deal," he added, holding up the flaxen footwear, which features an American flag on the back and a capital T on the side.

 "What's the most important thing?"
 Trump asked the sneaker conference crowd.
 "To go out and vote, right?
 We have to go out and vote."